Myotonic dystrophy: Predictive testing

-It is possible to test someone who is at risk for developing DM1 before they are showing symptoms to see whether they inherited an expanded trinucleotide repeat.
+It is possible to test someone who is at risk for developing DM1 before they show symptoms to see whether they inherited an expanded trinucleotide repeat.
 This is called predictive testing.
-Predictive testing cannot determine the age of onset that someone will begin to have symptoms or the course of the disease.
-If the child is not having symptoms, the testing is not possible with an exception of emancipated minors as a policy.
+Predictive testing cannot determine the age of onset at which someone will begin to have symptoms or the course of the disease.
+If the child is not having symptoms, the testing is not possible except for emancipated minors as a policy.

 Auxiliary testing

 Electrodiagnostic testing (EMG and NCS) can detect the electrical signs of myotonia before myotonia becomes noticeable to the affected individual.

-Muscle biopsy can reveal damage of the muscle, but findings are generally nonspecific and do not greatly aid in diagnosis.
+Muscle biopsy can reveal damage to the muscle, but findings are generally nonspecific and do not greatly aid in diagnosis.

 Management

 There is currently no cure for or treatment specific to myotonic dystrophy.
 Management is focused on the complications of the disease, particularly those related to the lungs and heart, which are life-threatening.
 Complications relating to the cardiopulmonary system account for 70% of deaths due to DM1.
 Compromised lung function can, in turn, contribute to life-threatening complications during anesthesia and pregnancy.

 Lung complications are the leading cause of death in DM1, warranting lung function monitoring with pulmonary function tests every 6 months.
 Central sleep apnea or obstructive sleep apnea may cause excessive daytime sleepiness, and these individuals should undergo a sleep study.
 Non-invasive ventilation may be offered if there is an abnormality.
 Otherwise, there is evidence for the use of modafinil as a central nervous system stimulant, although a Cochrane review has described the evidence thus far as inconclusive.

-Cardiac complications are the second leading cause of death in DM1, and commonly no symptoms are present prior to adverse events.
+Cardiac complications are the second leading cause of death in DM1, and commonly no symptoms are present before adverse events.
 All affected individuals are advised to have an annual or biennial ECG.
 Pacemaker insertion may be required for individuals with cardiac conduction abnormalities.
-Improving the quality of life which can be measured using specific questionnaires is also a main objective of the medical care.
+Improving the quality of life which can be measured using specific questionnaires is also a main objective of medical care.